School of Sustainability student research

 Subscribe to the Sustainability Digest , attend sustainability lectures and events, and read the weekly newsletters emailed to sustainability undergraduate and graduate students for additional research opportunities.

-The School of Sustainability Undergraduate and Graduate Community Blackboard sites and ASU News serve as sources of new and ongoing green research projects, as well.
+ASU News also serves as a current source of new and ongoing green research projects.
 Join a student association or national association for your area of interest – whether it is environmental engineering, ecotourism or another green field – and attend a conference for further collaboration opportunities.
 Often, associations and conferences have special low rates for students.